gbellocchi/genov/README.md

 ```

 ### Runtime Accelerator Control
 The overlay and the wrapper feed the accelerator datapath exploiting **data tiling**.
+Complex control routines, data management policies and accelerator programming are all managed in software taking advantage of the overlay proxy core.

 ## References:
 1) "A RISC-V-based FPGA Overlay to Simplify Embedded Accelerator Deployment" - G. Bellocchi et al. (2021)